Graphic Design explained – Do you need a Graphic Designer or can you do it yourself ?

 1. www.gimp.com which is like a lite version of Photoshop for Linux, Mac or Window

 2. www.pixlr.com FREE User Friendly Basic version.
 And download PIC2PIXLR to get images to PIXLR easily.
 This is a simple tool to resize images and then reduce their dpi for a smaller file size.
-For more information on PIC2PIXLR click here
+For more information on PIC2PIXLR from our short guide click here

 4. www.prezi.com ideal for Presentation preparation

 7. Paint – Comes FREE on any Windows PC and is easy to use, if somewhat limited

 8. www.sumopaint.com – FREE Basic version to edit images

 9. SVG Edit from Google https://code.google.com/p/svg-edit/

 11. www.xnview.com/en/ FREE Image viewing,reading and converting app

 12. http://placehold.it/ How does it work?
 Just put your image size after the URL and you get a placeholder.